Last Updated On:

 It also takes into account the way in which the user interacts with different products on your website.
 This makes it easier for the user to locate products they may want to purchase.

-The most important advantage of this technique is that it lets you identify the products that a user is likely to purchase.
+The most important advantage of this website personalization technique is that it lets you identify the products that a user is likely to purchase.
 Recommending them at the right time can help you close a deal much faster.
 This leads to increased revenue and ultimately the ROI of your website gets a boost.

-A personalized website enables you to interact more effectively with your users.
+Website personalization enables you to interact more effectively with your users.

 Let’s say a user is visiting your website for the third time.
 Do you want to display a popup asking them to sign-up for your weekly newsletter?